 - Grasp the tube and slowly squeeze the trigger.
 Press the nozzle into the joint with enough pressure to force the caulk into the gap.

 - At the same time, steadily draw the nozzle along the joint.

 - Apply steady pressure to the trigger or tube and fill the gap with an even bead of caulk.

-- To correctly remove the tape, lift the edge up at a 45-degree angle away from you.
+- To remove the masking tape, lift the end and pull up at a 45-degree angle, away from the surface.

-- Caulk usually dries in about 24 hours.
-Wipe away excess caulk with water and a damp cloth before the it dries.
-Excess dried caulk will need to be cut or scraped away.
+- Wipe away excess caulk with water and a damp cloth before it dries.